Tag: regional (Page 1 of 2)

 TAFC – PHOENIX

-Long established veteran handler Annie Whiteley kicked off her 13th season of Top Alcohol Funny Car competition with a semifinal finish at the Lucas Oil Drag Racing Series’ Western Region opener.
+Annie Whiteley launched her 13th season of Funny Car racing with a fine semifinal finish at the Lucas Oil Drag Racing Series’ Western Region opener.
 “Not bad,” she assessed.
 “Things got a little stressful at times, changing the ignition to something we’ve never run before, but, all in all, I’d say it turned out all right.”

 Frustrated by an erratic MSD command module that single-handedly cost the J&A Service/YNot Racing team three races last year, crew chief Mike Strasburg made the switch to a FuelTech setup for 2024.
-“From inside the car, the motor just sounds different now,” Whiteley said.
-“The idle is deeper.
-Throatier.
-We’re up there for the first test run and I look out the window at Jeff [Strasburg], like, ‘This thing sounds like a mud truck – you sure it’s OK?’ “
+“From inside the car, the motor sounds different now,” Whiteley said.
+“The idle is deeper, a little throatier.
+We get up there for the first test run and I look out the window at Jeff [Strasburg], like, ‘This thing sounds like a mud truck – you sure it’s OK?’ “

-Saturday afternoon in the first round of eliminations, Whiteley summarily dispatched the decent 5.60/262 of second-generation driver Will Martin, son of former nitro Funny Car racer John A. Martin, with a quicker and faster 5.46/265.
-In the semi’s, she narrowly lost to eventual winner Brian Hough, 5.47/265 to a right-there 5.48/267, just missing what would have been an all-female final round opposite Ms. Gordon.
+Saturday afternoon in round one, Whiteley summarily dispatched the decent 5.60/262 of second-generation driver Will Martin, son of former nitro Funny Car racer John A. Martin, with a much quicker and faster 5.46/265.
+In the semi’s, she lost to eventual winner Brian Hough, 5.47/265 to a right-there 5.48/267, narrowly missing what would have been an all-female final round opposite Ms. Gordon.

-Still, it was a decent start to the season and confirmation that the potentially perilous switch to an altogether different ignition system will pay dividends down the road.
+Still, it was a decent start to the season and confirmation that the potentially perilous switch to an altogether different ignition system should pay dividends down the road.
 “That old command module cost us too many runs,” Whiteley said.
 “We didn’t even qualify at [the West Regional finale at] Vegas last year because of it.
-Nine cars, and who’s the one car that doesn’t qualify?
+Nine cars, and what’s the one team that doesn’t qualify?
 Us.
 We kept sending it to them and they kept sending it back, saying, ‘It’s fine – run it.’ “

 TAFC – LAS VEGAS REGIONAL 2022